dk949/ruc/README.md

 Running `cargo build` should build everything.

+A (fairly rudimentary) set of tests is available and can be ran using `nix-shell --run 'run_tests'` (or `./scripts/run_tests` if you have all the languages installed on your machine).

 This project uses a pre-commit hook in order to check that the project version in `Cargo.toml` has been updated, please run the following to enable the hook